Spartanburg Police officer charged in connection to domestic violence incident

-Agents of the South Carolina Law Enforcement Division arrested an officer Monday with the Spartanburg Police Department in connection with a domestic incident that occurred July 7 in Spartanburg County.

-Dejuan Tremaine Shell, 25, was charged with second degree domestic violence.
-According to an arrest warrant, Shell is accused of getting into a physical altercation and shoving a victim, causing injuries while their child was present.
+According to an arrest warrant, Dejuan Tremaine Shell, 25, is accused of getting into a physical altercation and shoving a victim, causing injuries while their child was present.
+Shell has been charged with second degree domestic violence.

 The request for the SLED investigation was made by the Spartanburg Police Department.
 Shell was booked at the Spartanburg County Detention Center.